-Getting artsy with young kids is good fun that yields great stuff -- practice following directions, hands-on motor skill development, and (of course!) quality time together.
-But it can be hard to let kids own the activity.
-Most 3 to 6 year olds aren’t ready to read directions or wield a hot glue gun on their own, after all.
-We love projects where kids can really “do the making” -- take control of the process and the results -- because that’s how they develop problem-solving skills and creativity.
-Take this simple paint project, for example.
+Try to make your own paints using the colors that nature has to offer.
 There's no shortage of paint recipes using natural materials, but in this one, kids can run the show.
 All you need are berries, a few brightly colored spices, water, and some open earth -- and then let the kids loose.
 The experimentation and creativity that follows is as lovely as the art that results.

-Head outside: Yes, you could do this in the kitchen -- but that’s a parent’s domain.
+- Head outside: Yes, you could do this in the kitchen -- but many grown ups like to keep that as their domain.
 The world outdoors is a mess-friendly, wide-open space where kids can be in charge.
-Plus, it comes with endless materials and the invitation to experiment!
+Plus, it comes with endless materials (think brown and green paint) and the invitation to experiment!
 Head to a spot with plenty of exposed dirt.

-Set up the situation: This is key to allowing kids direct the project.
-Suggest that it’s a great day to paint outdoors.
-Bring the paper, brushes, and water -- and then, looking aghast, announce that you forgot the paints!
+- Set up the situation: Setting up the situation as a problem to solve is key to allowing kids direct the project.
+If you are part of Tinkergarten Anywhere's Summer 2022 program, you'll know that we suggest that it’s a great day to paint outdoors.
+We've got the paper, brushes, and water -- and then, looking aghast, we announce that we can't find the paints!
 Ask, “What can we do?
 How can we make our paintings?”
-Allow kids to mull the issue -- you may be surprised at their ideas -- and drop some hints.
-“Hmm...for a long, long time, paints were made from plants and the earth.
+If we allow kids to mull the issue -- you may be surprised at their ideas and you'll see them get really engaged in problem solving.
+You can even suggest something like, “Hmm...for a long, long time, paints were made from plants and the earth.
 Do you think we could use things from nature?
 What kind of colors could we get?”

-Let them mess around: Put out the paint-making berries and spices you brought.
+- Let kids mess around: Put out the paint-making berries and spices you brought.
 Make water, buckets and sticks accessible, then welcome kids to start making paints!
 Rather than direct the kids, work alongside them, making your own mud, berry, and spice concoctions (it’s fun!).
 When you make a color you like, announce that you’re putting it aside to save for painting -- they’ll get the idea.
 Given the opportunity, kids will mash, mix, stir, and experiment for a while.
-Give a shout-out to kids who employ inventive strategies or test new nature materials.
+Give a shout-out as kids employ inventive strategies or test new nature materials.

 Why is this activity great for kids?